Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading.md

       - Control Type: Autocomplete
       - Suggested Options Settings:
         - Picklist: `allGroups`
-          **Note:** you may want to configure a more restrictive group depending on your repository and use case
+          > **Note:** You may want to configure a more restrictive group depending on your repository and use case
         - Help Text: `Groups selected here will receive a notification when this document is Approved, Effective or Obsolete.`
       - Editable, Not Required, Repeating